Nexosis/nexosis.github.io/_guides/Calendars.md

   ]
 }
 ```
 In this very simple example we have sourced an existing DataSet with the name *MyDataset* as the primary data source and then inside the join we used the keyword *calendar* to specify a calendar as the join source.
-In this case we have an iCal url, so we use the *url* property to provide the location of the iCal.
-The Nexosis API will take care of importing all of the events from the target calendar for the date range within the source data set's column with the role of 'timestamp'.
+In this case we have an iCal URL, so we use the *url* property to provide the location of the iCal.
+The Nexosis API will take care of importing all of the events from the target calendar for the date range within the source dataset's column with the role of 'timestamp'.

 > In order to use a well-known global data source as a calendar simply replace *url* with *name*.